-- falls, infections, burns, or pressure ulcers incurred at a hospital or other healthcare setting
+- Falls, infections, burns or pressure ulcers incurred at a hospital or another health care setting

-- mistakes or negligent conduct by a paramedic, EMT (emergency medical technician), pharmacist, midwife or other healthcare provider
+- Mistakes or negligent conduct by a paramedic, EMT (emergency medical technician), pharmacist, midwife or another health care provider

 Legal Representation Is Fundamental

 It’s crucial that an individual or family impacted by medical malpractice get aggressive, knowledgeable legal representation.
-A hospital, physician or other healthcare provider that has committed medical malpractice will certainly have its own legal representation – and so will its insurers.
-It is therefore, crucial to obtain representation from an attorney, not only with experience, but who is not afraid to stand up to large medical groups and insurance companies.
+A hospital, physician or another health care provider that has committed medical malpractice will certainly have its own legal representation – and so will its insurers.
+It is, therefore, crucial to obtain representation from an attorney who is experienced and who is not afraid to stand up to large medical groups and insurance companies.

-Moreover, if you have suffered severe injuries or impairments such that you can no longer work in your current job or any other job, you may be entitled to various benefits, including Social Security Disability (SSDI) or Supplemental Security Income (SSI), Short-term or Long-Term Disability, and Disability Retirement through your employer.
-Our experienced attorneys can help guide you through this often difficult and time-consuming process, from the initial application, to appeals and hearings as necessary, in order to help you obtain the benefits you deserve.
+Moreover, if you have suffered severe injuries or impairments such that you can no longer work in your current job or any other job, you may be entitled to various benefits, including Social Security Disability (SSDI) or Supplemental Security Income (SSI), short-term or long-term disability, and disability retirement through your employer.
+Our experienced attorneys can help guide you through this often difficult and time-consuming process, from the initial application, to appeals and hearings as necessary, in order to obtain the benefits you deserve.